 Once you made it all the way in, however, you never wanted to leave.
 The smells, the feel, possibilities and overall vibe, BB's had a way of wrapping itself around you.
 Ensuring you that a memorable night was on the horizon.

 Originally founded as the lone black blues club alternative away from DC's famed U Street corridor, music still played a heavy role in its appeal.
 Sunday's were reserved for live music from two until close.
 Saturday nights were for reggae and dancehall.

 Friday nights however were for hip-hop and r&b from eleven to three in the morning.
 BB's pulled in people from all over the city on Fridays, partly because of their amazing drink specials.
 But mostly because their DJ sets and the setting were legendary.

-People didn't go to BB's on Friday night's to stand around.
+People didn't go to BB's on Friday nights to stand around.
 It was a throwback destination that existed before social media.
 Before people went out to strictly show how much they LIKE to go out.
 When you went to BB's, you were going to sweat.

-The alcohol, tight fit of the space and what barely passed as a ventilation system assured that.
+The alcohol, tight fit of the space, up-and-coming, and what barely passed as a ventilation system assured that.
 And the music.
 Only the best up and coming DJ's in DC, Maryland and Virginia were able to book slots there.
 And with the way the place was constructed, a good night there could catapult you to big three mixshow status, so they always brought their A game.

 "Ey, you heard from Dub yet?"